nubenetes/awesome-kubernetes/docs/devsecops.md

 - [thenewstack.io: Reasons to Implement HashiCorp Vault and Other Zero Trust Tools](https://thenewstack.io/reasons-to-implement-hashicorp-vault-and-other-zero-trust-tools/)
 - [hashicorp.com: Retrieve HashiCorp Vault Secrets with Kubernetes CSI](https://www.hashicorp.com/blog/retrieve-hashicorp-vault-secrets-with-kubernetes-csi) Learn how to use CSI to expose secrets on a volume within a Kubernetes pod and retrieve them using our beta Vault Provider for the Kubernetes Secrets Store CSI Driver.
 - [testdriven.io: Running Vault and Consul on Kubernetes](https://testdriven.io/blog/running-vault-and-consul-on-kubernetes/)
+- [hashicorp.com: Onboarding Applications to Vault Using Terraform: A Practical Guide 🌟](https://www.hashicorp.com/blog/onboarding-applications-to-vault-using-terraform-a-practical-guide) Learn how to build an automated HashiCorp Vault onboarding system with Terraform using sensible naming standards, ACL policy templates, pre-created application entities, and workflows driven by VCS and CI/CD.
+- [hashicorp.com: Managing SSH Access at Scale with HashiCorp Vault](https://www.hashicorp.com/blog/managing-ssh-access-at-scale-with-hashicorp-vault) Learn how to build scalable, role-based SSH access with SSH certificates and HashiCorp Vault.

 ### CyberArk and Ansible
 - [ansible.com: Simplifying secrets management with CyberArk and Red Hat Ansible Automation Platform](https://www.ansible.com/blog/simplifying-secrets-management-with-cyberark-and-red-hat-ansible-automation-platform)